PTsolvers/Chmy.jl/docs/src/concepts/bc.md

 ## Applying Boundary Conditions with `bc!()`

-Followingly, we describe the syntax in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) for launching kernels that impose boundary conditions on some `field` that is well-defined on a `grid` with backend specified through `arch`.
+In the following, we describe the syntax in [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) for launching kernels that impose boundary conditions on some `field` that is well-defined on a `grid` with backend specified through `arch`.

 For Dirichlet and Neumann boundary conditions, they are referred to as homogeneous if $g = 0$, otherwise they are non-homogeneous if $g = v$ holds, for some $v\in \mathbb{R}$.